 But there are a few simple ways to make the start of school feel exciting and special for your kids, without having to do—or spend—much.
 Read on for six easy ways to make the start of the school year feel special.

 Eat Outdoors for a Lunch Box Test Run

 Consider packing their lunch box for an outdoor picnic before school begins.
-This can essentially be like a trial run for the school lunchroom (or classroom) for kids attending in-person learning for the first time.
-You can observe whether they struggle with their lunch boxes, water bottles, or anything else and help them practice to be as self-sufficient as possible.
+This can essentially be like a trial run for the school lunchroom (or classroom) for kids attending school for the first time.
+You can observe whether they struggle with their lunch boxes, water bottles, or anything else and help them practice being as self-sufficient as possible.
 Your child’s teacher will probably thank you too.
 BONUS: If you’re able to, have the picnic near the playground at school.

 Make School Supply Labeling an Event

 Let Them Pick a Back-to-School Outfit

-As a kid, I remember that buying shoes for back-to-school was a big moment.
+As a kid, I remember that buying shoes during back-to-school shopping was a big deal.
 We’d go to the Stride Rite store and pick out a pair of kicks to (hopefully) last through the school year.
 In addition to shoes, allow them to show off their style in their first day of school outfit.
 Even if you’re homeschooling and your kids could probably wear their PJs and slippers all day, it could be fun to pick out some new play clothes (or new pajamas) to note the transition to the school year.

 Plan First Day of School Pics

 Capture Their Thoughts About the Year Ahead

 Ask your kids how they’re feeling about school.
 What are they looking forward to?
 What are their wishes for the year?
 Who are they excited to see?
 What worries do they have about school?
 You could capture their thoughts on a chalkboard sign, on paper, or in a video interview.
 Plus, it’s always fun to include fun facts like their teacher’s name, their height, and what they want to be when they grow up.